emcmanus12/team-4-project-1/README.md

-# Fed Rate Impact Predictor
+# Unemployment Rate Predictor

 ## Overview

-Fed Rate Impact Predictor is a Python application designed to analyze the impact of Federal Reserve interest rate changes on unemployment rates.
-The project aims to answer the question: "What would a decrease in interest rates, coupled with inflation nearing its target range, mean for unemployment?"
+Unemployment Rate Predictor is a Python application designed to analyze the impact of various data vs unemployment rates.
+The project aims to answer the question: "How do interest rates, the Federal Funds Rate, and the effects of the pandemic compare to unemployment rates, and will unemployment decrease or rise when considered alongside inflation?"

 ## Table of Contents